 - Our Services

 At Arden Animal Hospital, we believe that prevention is the best medicine!
 To keep your best friend healthy and happy, we recommend certain preventative services annually.

 Veterinarians recommend yearly wellness exams for the same reason your physician and dentist recommend them – if you can detect a problem in its early stages, it's more likely to be treated and resolved more effectively, more successfully and less expensively.

 Oral Health Care

-During the annual exam, your veterinarian will do an oral exam to check your pet’s mouth for disease or abnormalities.
+During the annual exam, your veterinarian will do an oral exam to check your cat’s mouth for disease or abnormalities.
 Oral disease is common (especially without daily tooth brushing!) and results in bad breath, painful gum and tooth infection.
 In advanced cases, dental disease may compromise your pet’s overall health.
-We recommend daily tooth brushing, oral dental treats and professional cleanings to treat and prevent periodontal disease.
+We recommend daily tooth brushing, oral dental treats and professional cleanings to treat and prevent

 Spaying and Neutering

-Spaying and neutering your pet is recommended.
+Spaying and neutering your cat is recommended.
 Pet overpopulation is a major problem and unwanted pets are euthanized in shelters every day.
 Discuss the risks and benefits of spay/neuter surgery with your veterinarian.

 Rabies: This vaccine is required by law and prevents infection by a fatal virus carried by skunks, raccoons and other wildlife.
 Rabies is a zoonotic disease, which means it can be transmitted to humans.
 If your pet is bitten by wildlife or bites a human or another animal, lack of current rabies vaccination will result in quarantine at the owner’s expense.